 Cambridge University OTC is formed by the students of University of Cambridge, Anglia Ruskin University (Cambridge), University of East Anglia (Norwich), University of Hertfordshire (Hatfield) and Essex University (Colchester).

 What we do

-We conduct training in Norwich on Monday evenings and in Cambridge on Tuesday evenings.
+We conduct training in Norwich and Cambridge on a Tuesday night, dependent on which University you attend.
 Students pick their closest location and train on either a Monday or a Tuesday.
 Beyond that there are a number of weekends over the academic year, starting in October, when you can conduct visits to parts of the Army like the Royal Artillery, the Royal Engineers or the Royal Armoured Corps.
 On these visits you will get the chance to use current equipment used by front line troops.

 During the summer recess we run a 2-week camp that includes live-firing, a field exercise and adventurous training.
 This gives the Officer Cadets a chance to put into practice all the skills they have learnt throughout the year.